7 Cold-Weather Paddling Products

 Staying safe is equally as important as staying warm in colder weather.
 Regardless of the season, having a paddle float can be crucial for self-rescue.
 Click here to view several options for paddle floats.

 Remember how it always feels like night time in the colder months?
 Even if you're out for a day paddle, chances are you could catch a portion of night paddling.
 While peaceful, make sure you have a light that can help you safely navigate.
 Check out all Kayak Lights here.

 Fleece handwarmer pockets are perfect for cool mornings or when the fun begins at dusk.
 With so many life jacket options, you don't have an excuse not to wear one!

-The Blitz Bootie is a heavy duty workhorse when it comes to paddling footwear.
+The Blitz Bootie is a heavy duty workhorse when it comes to kayak footwear.
 Protection from rocks and with excellent traction, make sure that you've got your feet secured.

 by Beluga Outdoor Gear